Paragraph Structure

 We've been doing it all year with our One Page Papers.
 Now you just have to do it 2-3 times, depending on your paper.
 Below is generally how you should structure your paragraphs:

-1. Sub-Claim (1 Sentence): In your One-Page Papers, this was your thesis.
+1. Topic Sentence (1 Sentence): In your One-Page Papers, this was your thesis.
 Basically, what's the focus of the next paragraph we're reading.

 2. Context (1-2 Sentences): Essentially, what information is needed so the reader understands the evidence.
 More information about how to do this can be found here.